Where Electrical Transformers Are Used?

 Brought to by an Electrical Contractor in Charles County MD

 The electric transformer transfigures the alternating current or AC electric energy from one circuit into another with electromagnetic induction.
-The transformers are composed of ferromagnetic core and two or more coils labeled as winding’s.
+The transformers are composed of a ferromagnetic core and two or more coils labeled as windings.
 Any electrical changes in the primary winding create an alternating magnetic field in the core, which multiplies the field and the flux through the secondary winding’s.
-This in turn, incites alternating voltage in each of the secondary coils.
+This, in turn, incites alternating voltage in each of the secondary coils.

-The high voltage lines can range between 155,000 to 765,000 volts to have the capacity to travel hundred of miles.
-In order to use the electricity in a household or store, it needs to be at a lower voltage.
+The high voltage lines can range between 155,000 to 765,000 volts to have the capacity to travel hundreds of miles.
+In order to use electricity in a household or store, it needs to be at a lower voltage.
 The electricity should be on a stepped-down to a lower level using an electrical transformer.
 The lower voltage electricity is placed into local electric wires at a substation, which breaks down the larger amount of power into smaller electricity at a lower voltage.
-Hence, the voltage is stepped-down.
+Hence, the voltage is stepped down.

 Isolation electrical transformers have many applications.
 They break circuits into primary and secondary.
 They are also used to prevent capacitance buildup between the primary and secondary which causes high-frequency noise.